riccardo-df/ocf/README.md

 ![CRAN Downloads overall](http://cranlogs.r-pkg.org/badges/grand-total/ocf)
 <!-- badges: end -->

-R package to implement ordered correlation forests (OCF), a nonparametric estimator specifically optimized for handling ordered non-numeric outcomes.
+R package to implement ordered correlation forest, a nonparametric estimator specifically optimized for handling ordered non-numeric outcomes.

-OCF modifies a standard random forest splitting criterion to build a collection of forests, each estimating the conditional probabilities of a single class.
-Under an \open honesty" condition, the estimator inherits the asymptotic properties of random forests, namely the consistency and asymptotic normality of their predictions.
-The particular honesty implementation used by OCF allows us to obtain standard errors for the covariates' marginal effects.
-The estimated standard errors can then be used to construct conventional confidence intervals.
+`ocf` provides forest-based estimation of the conditional choice probabilities and the covariates’ marginal effects.
+Under an "honesty" condition, the estimates are consistent and asymptotically normal and standard errors can be obtained by leveraging the weight-based representation of the random forest predictions.
+Please reference the use as [Di Francesco (2023)](https://arxiv.org/abs/2309.08755).

 To get started, please check the online [vignette](https://riccardo-df.github.io/ocf/articles/ocf-short-tutorial.html) for a short tutorial.